-Getting to Berlin’s new Flughafen Berlin Brandenburg Willy Brandt (BER) is easiest and cheapest by Airport Express train from downtown Berlin Hauptbahnhof central main station.
+Getting to Berlin’s new Flughafen Berlin Brandenburg Willy Brandt (BER) is easiest and cheapest by Airport Express train (FEX) from downtown Berlin Hauptbahnhof central main station.
 Regional trains, S and U Bahn trains, as well as buses, are further public transportation options when traveling to Germany’s third-largest airport.

 Trains to New Berlin Brandenburg International Airport (BER)